 NCI tells us 5 out of every 10 people said the case manager always or usually tells them about public services the family can get.

 Did you get information about your family's rights?
 Like the right to privacy, the right to dignity and respect, and the right to be free from abuse.

 NCI tells us 9 out of every 10 people said they got information about their family's rights.

 People receiving services have a service plan.
-The service plan should in the person wants and needs. clude things Does the service plan include all the things your family wants?
+The service plan should include things the person wants and needs.

+Does the service plan include things your family wants?

-NCI tells us 7 out of every 10 people said the service plan includes all the things their family wants.
+NCI tells us 8 out of every 10 people said the service plan includes things their family wants.

 Did you help make the service plan?

 NCI tells us 10 out of every 10 people said they helped make the service plan.
-NCI asked if families could contact support workers when they were needed.